direnv/direnv-vscode/README.md

 ## Known Issues

-This extension does *not* watch the filesystems for changes.
-You will have to reload your environment manually for now.

 Custom tasks with type `process` don't pick up on the modified environment.
 Several task provider extensions provide these kinds of tasks.